halee-t/100-Days-CSS-Challenge/README.md

 # 100-Days-CSS-Challenge
-Follow me on my journey to completing the 100 Days CSS Challenge from 100dayscss.com !
+Follow me on my journey to completing the 100 Days CSS Challenge from <a href="https://100dayscss.com/days/1/" target="_blank">100dayscss.com</a> !

 ## Day 1:
 An easy start into the challenge with a custom build number with gradient.